 Each day this week, one Noisey UK staff member writes about one of their all-time faves (in some cases, one you might not expect anyone to love this much in 2017).
 Today: managing editor, Daisy Jones on why 90s duo Shampoo deserve a lot more recognition.

-In most personal essays about someone's favorite artist, this is the bit where they describe the first time they heard them as a teenager.
+In most personal essays about someone's favourite artist, this is the bit where they describe the first time they heard them as a teenager.
 About how their albums got them through the mess of high school.
 About their bedroom walls, which were smothered in their posters ripped from the NME or Smash Hits.
 About how they watched their videos religiously and tried to emulate their cheap green dye job or the way they walked with an intentional limp.
 But I can't say any of those things in this case, because that would be lying.
-So here's the truth: I discovered Shampoo earlier this year, in my mid-twenties, and they've since become one of my favorite bands.
+So here's the truth: I discovered Shampoo earlier this year, in my mid-twenties, and they've since become one of my favourite bands.
 Now let's rewind.

 In 1992, southeast London was so barren, it was basically suburbia.
 There was no speedy overground system ferrying bankers to their comfortable three-bedroom terraced houses.
 There were no vegan burger joints running cute Instagram accounts.
 There were no heaving art exhibition launches with photo stories published in Dazed and i-D. Even the Young British Art movement had yet to thrive properly outside the squats and still-cheap warehouse spaces that circled Goldsmiths Uni.
 Giggs hadn't even started rapping; PC Music were two decades into the future.
 In other words, the area's cultural history had yet to be inscribed into reality.